agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 -   control, is the control that we want to check

-Returns “true” or “false”, depending on the read-only property of the control
+Returns *true* or *false*, depending on the read-only property of the control

 ### Toggle a control read-only property